asraw/asraw.github.io/content/about.md

 ## About

-Hi!
+Hello there! 👋🏻

 I am a third year PhD student at IIIT-Delhi in the Department of Human-Centered Design.
 I am advised by Prof <a href="https://pushpendrasingh.me/">Pushpendra Singh</a> as a part of <a href="https://melangeresearch.com/">Mélange Lab.

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}